Siege of Masbate: Battle

-Naval Engagement and establishment of revolutionary government
+Liberation

 In the bay of the Masbate, the revolutionary forces had a brief encounter with the Spanish squadron consisting of five gunboats and a brigantine that resulted to the sinking of the Filipino ship Bulusan.

 Pedro Quipte, the leader of the Pulahan, did not return to Masbate after Riego de Dios commissioned him to deliver the instruction to the captain of Isabe who was in Cataingan to hide the ship from the enemies.
 Meanwhile, local governments were set up in the towns along the coast up to Cataingan.
-The representatives from the revolutionary government were well received in all towns of Masbate, the people showed their willingness and cooperation to establish a new government under the revolutionaries government.
-The provinces of Masbate and Sorsogon were placed under the auspice of Gen. Diokno who arrived at the end of September in San Pascual, Burias Island.
+The representatives from the revolutionary government were well received in all towns of Masbate, the people showed their willingness and cooperation to establish a new government under the revolutionary government.
+The provinces of Masbate and Sorsogon were placed under the auspice of General Ananias Diokno who arrived at the end of September in San Pascual in Burias Island.
 A historic event was witnessed by the local people with the proclamation of the revolutionary government in the town and unfurling of the Filipino flag in the plaza.